Students who are currently resident in the UK

 - A signed letter from your parents confirming their relationship with you and that they give you consent to use the money.

 If you are using funds from an official sponsor or loan you do not have to have held the funds for 28 days before applying, but there are particular requirements about the acceptable format of the letter.
-Please ensure you check the Tier 4 policy guidance.
+Please ensure you check the UKVI Student Visa guidance for further details.

 You can use more than one type of evidence or more than one bank account if needed.
 However, you should be very careful to ensure they all add up to the required amount and that the funds have been available to you for the required period of time.